 Equality really is the words that most companies – heck, most Indonesians needs to learn and understand.

 Some countries are offering financial aids to single moms or educational packages to help women to get back on their feet.
-It may takes years for Indonesia to even have one of these but lets start with something simple, STOP JUDGING us!
+It may take years for Indonesia to even have one of these but let’s start with something simple, STOP JUDGING us!
 Simple as that.